muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-graphdb-full.md

 ***Property: store.graphdb.gdbBaseIndex***

-The iri of the lucene index to be used for searches.
+The IRI of the lucene index to be used for searches.
 If the default index is used, Dataplatform syncs the index with the configured 'proxy.labelProperties'

 | Category | Value |
 |--- | ---: |